Dances With Wolves: Production

 Originally written as a speculative script by Michael Blake, it went unsold in the mid-1980s.
 However, Kevin Costner had starred in Blake's only previous film, Stacy's Knights (1983) and encouraged Blake in early 1986 to turn the Western screenplay into a novel to improve its chances of being produced.
 The novel was rejected by numerous publishers, but finally was published in paperback in 1988.
 The rights were purchased by Costner, with an eye on directing it.

 Costner and his producing partner, Jim Wilson, had difficulty in raising money for the film.
 The project was turned down by several studios due to the Western genre no longer being popular, following the disastrous box office of Heaven's Gate (1980), as well as the length of the script.
-After the project languished at both Nelson Entertainment and Island Pictures due to budget reasons, Costner and Wilson enlisted producer Jake Eberts to manage foreign rights in several countries for Costner to retain final cut rights.
-The two then made a deal with Orion Pictures, in which the studio would distribute the film in North America.
+After the project languished at both Nelson Entertainment and Island Pictures, Costner and Wilson sold the foreign rights in several countries and obtained enough money to go into pre-production.
+The two then made a deal with Orion Pictures, which gave Costner final cut rights.

 Actual production lasted from July 17 or 18 to November 21 or 23, 1989.
 Most of the movie was filmed on location in South Dakota, mainly on private ranches near Pierre and Rapid City, with a few scenes filmed in Wyoming.
 Specific locations included the Badlands National Park, the Black Hills, the Sage Creek Wilderness Area, and the Belle Fourche River area.
 The bison hunt scenes were filmed at the Triple U Buffalo Ranch outside Fort Pierre, South Dakota, as were the Fort Sedgewick scenes on a custom set.